Tribhuvan International Airport: Terminals

 There are two public terminals at the airport, one for international traffic and one for domestic traffic.
 The international terminal can handle up to 1350 departing passengers per hour, though it has been handling 2200 per hour at peak hours to suit the increasing demand of passengers.

-The domestic terminal is to the northern side of the airport, can be accessed using Free Shuttle Service from the airport main gate.
-In its temporary building, the domestic terminal has set aside 289 m2 for airline offices, 282 m2 for restaurants, and 58 m2 for lavatories.
+The domestic terminal can be accessed using a free shuttle from the main airport gate.
 The terminal has a capacity of 765 passengers per hour.